ryanadiyantara/VaultApplication/README.md

 - Jenkins

 # Reference:
-- From what was taught by the teachers at ccit ftui
+- From what was taught by the teachers at CCIT FTUI
 - From my own searches on the internet
 - From the capabilities of my own creativity